SnosMe/awakened-poe-trade/docs/download.md

   ⚠️ This is in beta for PoE2. <br/> Please be aware that there may be bugs or issues.
 </div>
 You can download Exiled Exchange 2 here.
-Any other mirrors are not known to the developer, downloading from them may be unsafe.
+Any other mirrors are not known to the developer, downloading from them may be unsafe or malicious.

 | Download link                                                                                                                                      | Automatic updates | Startup time |
 | -------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------- | ------------ |